-For World Water Day, on March 22, will you help children realise their dreams?
-Could you and your friends raise £240 to twin a school block?
+For World Water Day, on Wednesday March 22, will you give children the chance to dream?

 We make a big noise about toilets here at Toilet Twinning but we’re making a big splash about water too.
 Proper toilets, clean water and hygiene education are a vital combination to help children stay healthy and stay in school.

 Luis from Guatemala is much healthier since we gave his family a water filter.
 He needs all the help he can get: his dad was murdered and he’s being raised by his mum and his granny.
 Their home is a bamboo shack with a mud floor.
 Luis’s mother works away in the city for weeks at a time.
 Not long ago, the family, like others in San Juan Mocá village, used to get their water from the river, where people would also bathe, wash clothes – and go to the toilet.
 Now, thanks to their new water filter, Luis and his family have a constant supply of fresh, safe water.
 They’ve built a toilet too.
 ‘Things are so much better now and the children don’t get ill any more,’ says Luis’s mum, Angelica.